jsy-lang/babel-preset-jsy/README.md

 # babel-preset-jsy
+JSY is an indented (offside) JavaScript dialect.
+We believe indentation is better at describing code blocks.

-Babel preset for offside-based javascript syntax building on babel-preset-env
+This is the Babel 6.x preset for offside-based JavasCript syntax building on [babel-preset-env](https://www.npmjs.com/package/babel-preset-env)

+Plese see [JSY language docs](https://github.com/jsy-lang/jsy-lang-docs) for details on the JSY dialect.